 The town is located by a bend of the river Vltava in the South Bohemian Region.
-The city centre is a UNESCO World Heritage Site. Český Krumlov is well known because of its castle which is the second largest in the Czech Republic (second only to the Prague Castle).
+The city center is a UNESCO World Heritage Site. Český Krumlov is well known because of its castle which is the second largest in the Czech Republic (second only to the Prague Castle).
 This beautiful city is not large in size but its mixture of stunning architecture and the range menu of cultural events as well as the unique cosmopolitan atmosphere will make your visit unforgettable.

 The castle in Český Krumlov is open from April to October.
-However there are also a number of other sights to visit in March, such as the Castle Tower or the amazing Castle Museum.
+However, there are also a number of other sights to visit in March, such as the Castle Tower or the amazing Castle Museum.

-Duration: 8 hours
+Duration: 9-10 hours